Das-Swarup/antigravity/Readme.md

 By the end of this workshop, you will have:

-* ✅ A professional portfolio website
+* ✅ A project to showcase in your resume
 * ✅ Hosted on Google Cloud Run
 * ✅ A public live URL
 * ✅ Real cloud deployment experience